chiras/chi_array/README.md

 (8) Please acknowledge my work in resulting publications by mentioning the github ressource URL along with my author name "Alexander Keller" (e.g. as an electronic manual or online ressource).

-How to use it:
+Tested on:
 --------------
-Tested on a couple of Macs
+so far only on a couple of Macs

 --------------
 All scripts written by Alexander Keller, DNA Analytics Core Facility, Biocenter, University of Würzburg. a.keller@biozentrum.uni-wuerzburg.de